When do I need to register for trials?

 Who are the selectors?

-The NSW Team Coaches, Daniel Yim and Ellie Stephenson, organize the selection panels.
+The NSW Team Coaches, Udai Kamath and Sophie Shead, organize the selection panels.
 The selectors are all experienced debaters, adjudicators and coaches.
 All selectors will have been involved in the NSW and Australian Schools debating teams as students and/or have distinguished international records in inter-varsity debating.

 What are the callbacks?

 After the ﬁrst round of selections, a number of students will be “called back” to participate in another debate.
 From these debates twelve speakers will be selected in the NSW Schools’ Squad.
-You will be notified of the date of callbacks at the trials on the 20th and 21st of March.
+You will be notified about callbacks via email following trials.

 What is the NSW Schools’ Squad?

-The Squad Process is a training process for the 12 best debaters from the ﬁrst rounds of trials.
-This training will occur over four weeks.
-The NSW Coaches will watch the debates over those four weeks, provide feedback and instruction.
+The Squad Process is a training process for the 12-15 best debaters selected via the trials and callback process.
+This training will occur over several weeks.
+The NSW Coaches will watch squad members debate, provide feedback and other instruction.
 One feature of the squad process is that it involves an introduction to the format of debate used at the Australian Schools Debating Championships.
 This notably involves the introduction of parliamentary-style “points of information” and reply speeches.
 From the squad, a team comprising four speakers and two reserves is chosen to compete at the National Championships.

 When and where are the National Championships this year?

-Nationals 2021 will be held in Hobart in late May or early June.
+Nationals 2024 will be held in Adelaide in late May or early June.